nathants/runclj/readme.md

 you can use a repl as an alternative to just running the script with `runclj`. open `$(runclj-root shell.cljs)/project.clj` in your IDE and start your clojure repl.

+note: when using `cider` you probably want to use `sesman-link-with-buffer` to associate your source file with the new repl.

 then call the function `(start-node-repl)`, or for client code `(start-browser-repl)` which launches a new browser window in your default browser.

 ### repl free workflow for client code